MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-managed-instance.md

 monikerRange: '>=sc-om-2019'
 ---

-# Create a SQL MI
+# Create a SQL Managed Instance

 This article describes how to create a SQL managed instance in a dedicated subnet of virtual network.
 Peer SCOM Managed Instance subnet and SQL MI subnet.